sourcegraph/handbook/content/departments/technical-success/support/process/foqal.md

 **For Support Admins:**

-> NOTE: You need to be an admin to do this if you don't have access reach out to your Manager or Lead and they will be able to assist.
+> [!NOTE] You need to be an admin to do this if you don't have access reach out to your Manager or Lead and they will be able to assist.

 1. Join the channel that needs Support Agent enabled (ex. #customer-acme-sourcegraph)
 1. Go to the channel settings (top right) and under Integrations click `Add App`